-Pennsylvania resident estates or trusts having income subject to both Pennsylvania tax and fiduciary income tax of another state may claim a credit for all or a portion of the tax paid to the other state.
+Pennsylvania resident estates or trusts having income subject to tax in both Pennsylvania and in another state may claim a credit for all or a portion of the tax paid to the other state on income sourced to the other state.
 A state is defined as a state of the United States, the District of Columbia, the Commonwealth of Puerto Rico and any territory of possession of the United States.

-Submit a photocopy of the tax return, or other evidence, filed in the other state with the PA-40/PA-41 Schedule G-L.
+Submit proof of the tax due and paid in the other state with the PA-40/PA-41 Schedule G-L, such as a copy of the tax return filed in the other state, or a PA RK-1 showing a resident credit on Line 8.

-If a shareholder or partner, the estate or trust must also submit the PA Schedules RK-1.